 References to Japan’s fortune cookies go back centuries.
 One of the earliest is a passage in Tamenaga Shunsui’s “The Young Grass of Spring,” which describes brittle cookies containing fortunes.
 A woodblock print from 1878 depicts a character named Kinnosuke making tsujiura senbei in an Osaka shop using the same method followed by bakers in Kyoto today.
 And the zoologist Edward Morse memorialized them with a sketch in his 1883 book, Japan Day by Day Vol. II.
 He writes that the cookie was “pinched up in a triangular form” and “was made of molasses and was brittle, and tasted like a gingersnap without the ginger.”
 The message inside the cookie, Morse wrote, was a motto: “Determination will go through rocks, why then can we not be united?”

-When the fortune cookie appeared across the Atlantic, in the United States, it did so in California, the home of fast-growing Chinese-Amercan and Japanese-American populations.
-Immigrants from China began arriving in large numbers in the 1800s, drawn by the Gold Rush and the need for agricultural, factory, and railroad laborers.
+When the fortune cookie appeared across the Pacific, in the United States, it did so in California, the home of fast-growing Chinese-American and Japanese-American populations.* Immigrants from China began arriving in large numbers in the 1800s, drawn by the Gold Rush and the need for agricultural, factory, and railroad laborers.
 Japanese immigrants came soon after, in later decades.

 White Americans described their growing presence as a “yellow peril” and passed xenophobic laws in response.
 The Chinese Exclusion Act of 1882 halted all immigration from China.
 When industrialists recruited Japanese workers to fill the gap, similar laws soon blocked their arrival, including, eventually, the 1924 Immigration Act that prevented all new immigrants from Asia.